Telemachus19/02-24-00302-Systems-Analysis-And-Design/System-Analysis-And-Design-Notes/Notes.md

 - Analysis Phase:
     - Answers the following:
         - Who will use the system
-        - What hte system will do
+        - What the system will do
         - Where it will be used
         - When It will be used
     - The Project team in this phase: